Igrium/mc-world-export/README.md

 Once you're ready, click "Import Minecraft Replay" at the bottom.
 Blender will appear to hang for a few minutes.
 Don't worry; this is because the data-set of a Minecraft world is quite large, and Blender provides no way to update the UI while it is processing.

 Once it is finished importing, you should have a Minecraft world and most of its entities in your scene!
 If something goes wrong, make sure to submit a bug report!

+# Building

+Like most mods, the mod can be built by running `gradlew build` in the root directory.
+This will download the Replay Mod as a dependency and output a compiled jar to `build/libs`.
+This jar does not contain the Replay Mod itself; it must be downloaded and installed separately by the player.

+If you run the mod in a development environment, you'll notice a "Debug Replays" button in the top-right corner of the title screen.
+Clicking this will open an AWT window containing a really janky UI I developed to debug entity animation.
+This feature isn't being supported so you can, like, try to use it, but it likely won't work great.

+In addition to the standard build tasks, the build script for this repo contains an additional task: `gradlew addon`.
+This will package and prepare the Blender addon for distribution.
+You likely won't need it unless you're distributing your own fork, so this task is not automatically called during the primary build process.
+Once you invoke it manually, you will find a zip file alongside the jars in `build/libs`.
+This is the packaged addon archive, ready to be imported directly into Blender.